dmparrishphd/Python4th/2b/Tutorial/body1.md

-##
+## Genesis

-After Ariadne boots, you will see something like the following on the last two lines of the console:
+In the beginning, Ariadne boots, and you will see something like the following on the last two lines of the console:

     S>> '' '' '' ''
     OK>